maximilianallan/quaternion/README.md

 Dependencies
 ------------

-I always use Boost and OpenCV in my projects so I used them in this class as well.
+I always use OpenCV in my projects so I used it in this class as well.
 It should be quite simple to remove these dependencies and I may do so in the future.

 Licence
 -------